dlfelps/dlfelps.github.io/_posts/2022-07-06-Reproducible-Example.md

 ### Results

 This variant is still lightweight, but we must look closely to see if it is truly cross-platform.
 We have changed our dependency assumption from .NET to Docker - any platform that can run Docker can build this code.
 If this is a .NET project then any code that successfully compiles to the Common Intermediate Language and passes the test suite will work on any platform (.NET for the win)!
 But what if its a Golang project?
-In that case we would need a seperate job and Dockerfile for each platform.
+In that case we would need a separate job and Dockerfile for each platform.
 But there is no such thing as a macOS Docker image!
 In conclusion, Approach #3 meets the reproducibility criteria for all .NET projects, but not *all* projects.

 ## Conclusion